 Individuals and communities in the Inverness and the Highlands are being given a new route to access justice thanks to a partnership between Harper Macleod and the pioneering Aberdeen Law Project (ALP).

-The Inverness Law Project (ILP), being launched in late November, will see talented law students provide a range of free legal services to individuals and groups in the local community who cannot otherwise obtain legal advice or representation.
+The Inverness Law Project (ILP), will see talented law students provide a range of free legal services to individuals and groups in the local community who cannot otherwise obtain legal advice or representation.
 These services will include holding law clinics, carrying out community outreach and providing legal research resources.

 The ILP will be student led and operated, with specialists at Harper Macleod – the firm with the largest legal team in the Highlands and Islands – exclusively providing support, training and supervision to the students involved.